Blink (character): Earth-616

-In the primary Earth-616 continuity of the Marvel Universe, Blink was introduced in the "Phalanx Covenant" storyline, in which the extraterrestrially derived techno-organic beings called the Phalanx captured her and several other young mutants to assimilate their powers.
-This version of Blink was tense and panicky and frightened of her powers (having "woken up in a pool of blood" after her first use of them).
-Clarice could not properly control her powers, and apparently was unable to teleport anything in an intact form.
-Instead, any object or person caught in Blink's teleportation field, also known as a "blink wave", would be shredded.
-She eventually used her abilities to "cut up" Harvest, a Phalanx entity guarding her and her peers, but she was caught in her own teleportation field and died in the process.
-Because of her sacrifice, the remaining captives were set free and became the X-Men junior team Generation X.
+In the primary Earth-616 continuity of the Marvel Universe, Blink is introduced in the "Phalanx Covenant" storyline, in which the alien Phalanx capture her and several other young mutants to assimilate their powers.
+This version of Blink is unable to properly control her powers, causing anything caught in her teleportation field to be shredded.
+Blink uses her abilities to "cut up" Harvest, a Phalanx entity guarding her and her peers, but is caught in her own teleportation field and dies in the process.

-When Hercules travels to the Underworld in Dark Reign, Blink is among the dead characters seen in Erebus gambling for their resurrection.
-Unlike the others, Blink just stands there watching them gamble.